MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-resource-graph.md

 ---
-title: Azure Resource Graph (Preview)
+title: Azure Resource Graph (Beta)
 description: Includes basic information, prerequisites, and information on how to connect to Azure Resource Graph.

 author: ahudson8